thunderrabbit/barefoot_rob/content/quests/eye-gazing/100-one-hundred-people/04want-to-do-eye-gazing-with-at-least-one-hundred-people.md

 ---

 Tomorrow I plan to go to Shibuya to offer Free Eye Gazing with people who are willing to try.
-I don't know that I will get to 100 tomorrow, but I can certainly put the word out and connect with that many over the month of June, I imagine.
+I don't know that I will connect with 100 people tomorrow, but I can certainly put the word out and connect with that many over the month of June, I imagine.